 As we approach the end of 2016 the oil price has returned to around $50/bbl, but this time the industry has been used to a period of relatively stable prices around $100/bbl in the 4-5 years prior to the drop.
 Projects sanctioned during this period and currently in execution are likely to be no longer economically viable as previously designed.
 Faced with potentially loss-making new developments, most operators have severely cut back on capital expenditure, with many nascent projects being deferred or cancelled.
 The industry is on hold, and the mood is generally pessimistic.

 It is widely believed that costs for projects currently under development need to drop by around 30 percent from 2014 levels in order to become economically viable for sanction.
 Both operators and contractors need new projects to go ahead to generate revenue in the longer term, so waiting for a recovery in crude price is not an option

-From Turner & Townsend’s experience in supporting project development through the pre-FID stages we see operators moving now to a design to cost approach, where the mandate is bare-bones.
+From our experience in supporting project development through the pre-FID stages we see operators moving now to a design to cost approach, where the mandate is bare-bones.
 Simplifying requirements and maximising standard solutions is the new normal.
 The days of pre-investment to increase long-term revenue have given way to investments on demand while maximising capital efficiency and profitability.

 Five key factors for delivering on ambitious cost improvement targets

-There are a number of factors that influence the cost of a project, and we have identified five key areas that need to be addressed if cost bases are to be lowered.
+There are a number of factors that influence the cost of a project.
+We have identified five key areas that need to be addressed if cost bases are to be lowered: